HRV for Triathletes

 For all-in-one tracking: - Garmin Fenix/Forerunner: Open water swim, cycling, running - COROS: Excellent triathlon features, great battery

-For best HRV accuracy: - Polar H10: Works in water, excellent accuracy - Oura Ring: Effortless overnight tracking
+For best HRV accuracy: - Polar H10: Works in water, excellent accuracy - Oura Ring: Passive overnight tracking

 Recommended setup: - Wearable for 24/7 tracking + overnight HRV (Garmin, Oura, Whoop) - Chest strap for accurate workout data